Kauhakō Crater: Lake

 The crater contains a lake named Lake Kauhakō at the bottom.
 The lake has a depth of 248 m, as confirmed by the U.S. Navy, and a much lesser width of 50 m, making the depth-to-surface area ratio of the lake greater than any other lake in the world.
-It is also the fourth-deepest lake in the United States.
+It is also the tenth-deepest lake in the United States.
 The shallower parts of the lake contain brackish water and are full of oxygen, which is where most of the plants and animals of the lake live, including plankton, shrimp, and copepods.

 The lake's water quality is inspected by the National Park Service 4 times a year, which has occurred since 2009.
 In September 2011, the NPS saw that the surface of the lake was covered in a white layer, which revealed that hydrogen sulfide was floating to the surface of the lake and into the atmosphere.
 It is believed that this event occurred either due to a drought that caused the surface water, which contained a large amount of oxygen, to evaporate, or because of a landslide.
 After this overturning event, multiple aspects of the water quality changed significantly, most notably the oxygen level; In August, the percentage of dissolved oxygen (relative to saturation) was 227.37 (i.e. supersaturated); however, it dropped to 2.52 by November.
 This caused much of the life in the lake to die, including shrimp and phytoplankton.

 Before this event, no instance of the lake being unusual was recorded from observation, nor has anything similar been recorded in historical times.
 After the event, the lake was observed consistently for a while.
 Observations on December 8 and December 12, 2011 showed that the layer was gone and the lake was a bluish green color, but there were still no shrimp.
 A few days later, on December 14, the lake was covered in a green layer of phytoplankton due to a heavy rain the last 48 hours.
 This caused shrimp and other forms of life to appear again, but by December 16, there was no life at the lake and it was colored bluish green again.